threefoldtech/terraform-provider-grid/docs/resources/deployment.md

 Optional:

 - **compression_algorithm** (String) configuration to use for the compression stage.
 Currently only snappy is supported
+- **description** (String) The minimum amount of shards which are needed to recover the original data.
 - **encryption_algorithm** (String) configuration to use for the encryption stage.
 Currently only AES is supported.

 Read-Only: